 Teller County 4-H Enrollment

-Teller County 4-H enrollment occurs between October 15 and February 28 each year.
-Below are the steps to entering your son and daughter into 4-H. Everything is done online and will likely take 20-30 minutes per child this year and next year, five minutes since all your data will already be in the system.
+Teller County 4-H enrollment occurs between October 1 and January 31 each year.
+We have over 100 Projects youth can learn about.
+Below are the steps to entering your child(ren) into 4-H. Everything is done online and will likely take 20-30 minutes per child this year and next year, five minutes since all your data will already be in the system.